ralish/bash-script-template/README.md

 ## Requirements

 - A Mac.
 I didn't test BashLaVa on other systems. *Let's me know if you want to help for this :)*
-- [Docker](https://docs.docker.com/install/): (markdown viewer, password generator, lint checker, etc.)
+- [Docker](https://docs.docker.com/install/): (needed for markdown viewer, password generator, lint checker, etc.)
 - [Hub](https://github.com/github/hub#installation): needed to push release to Github.
 - nano (brew install nano): needed to edit your changelog when the system prompt.